Hidden-Pixel/ludum-dare-40/README.md

 - Compiler: emcc

 ##### emcc - emscripten setup
+- Install SDK and run the shell-emcc.bat file provided by this repo in a cmd instance (NOTE: c:\emsdk install location is assumed, if not installed there change in script")

 ### Backup Plan Development Setup
 When in doubt, we should probably switch over to the threejs-alt folder that uses the javascript threejs library to get something done!